The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 The structure of the atmosphere

-The atmosphere is like a layer cake.
+The atmosphere is reminiscent of a layer cake.
 And each layer has its own characteristics.

 .
-Troposphere is the layer closest to the Earth.
-The "thickness" of this layer changes as you move away from the equator.
-Above the equator, the layer extends upwards for 16-18 km, in temperate zones - for 10-12 km, at the poles - for 8-10 km.
+Troposphere- the layer closest to the Earth.
+The "thickness" of this layer changes with distance from the equator.
+Above the equator, the layer extends upward by 16-18 km, in temperate zones by 10-12 km, at the poles by 8-10 km.

-It is here that 80% of the total mass of air and 90% of water vapor are contained.
+It is here that 80% of the total air mass and 90% of water vapor are contained.
 Clouds form here, cyclones and anticyclones arise.
 The air temperature depends on the altitude of the area.
-On average, it drops by 0.65°C for every 100 meters.
+On average, it decreases by 0.65° C for every 100 meters.

-. tropopause- transitional layer of the atmosphere.
-Its height is from several hundred meters to 1-2 km.
+.
+Tropopause- transition layer of the atmosphere.
+Its height ranges from several hundred meters to 1-2 km.
 The air temperature in summer is higher than in winter.
-So, for example, over the poles in winter -65 ° C. And over the equator at any time of the year it is -70 ° C.
+For example, above the poles in winter it is -65° C. And above the equator it is -70° C at any time of the year.

 .
-Stratosphere- this is a layer, the upper boundary of which runs at an altitude of 50-55 kilometers.
-Turbulence is low here, water vapor content in the air is negligible.
-But a lot of ozone.
+Stratosphere- this is a layer whose upper boundary lies at an altitude of 50-55 kilometers.
+Turbulence here is low, the content of water vapor in the air is negligible.
+But there is a lot of ozone.
 Its maximum concentration is at an altitude of 20-25 km.
-In the stratosphere, the air temperature begins to rise and reaches +0.8 ° C. This is due to the fact that the ozone layer interacts with ultraviolet radiation.
+In the stratosphere, the air temperature begins to rise and reaches +0.8° C. This is due to the fact that the ozone layer interacts with ultraviolet radiation.

 .
-Stratopause- a low intermediate layer between the stratosphere and the mesosphere following it.
+Stratopause- a low intermediate layer between the stratosphere and the mesosphere that follows it.

 .
 Mesosphere- the upper boundary of this layer is 80-85 kilometers.
-Here complex photochemical processes involving free radicals take place.
-It is they who provide that gentle blue glow of our planet, which is seen from space.
+Complex photochemical processes involving free radicals occur here.
+They are the ones who provide that gentle blue glow of our planet, which is seen from space.

 Most comets and meteorites burn up in the mesosphere.

 .
-Thermosphere- the lower boundary begins at an altitude of 80 - 90 km, and the upper boundary of the layer passes approximately at the mark of 800 km.
+Thermosphere- the lower boundary begins at an altitude of 80 - 90 km, and the upper boundary of the layer runs approximately at 800 km.
 The air temperature is rising.
 It can vary from +500° C to +1000° C. During the day, temperature fluctuations amount to hundreds of degrees!
-But the air here is so rarefied that the understanding of the term "temperature" as we imagine it is not appropriate here.
+But the air here is so rarefied that understanding the term “temperature” as we imagine it is not appropriate here.

 .
-Ionosphere- unites mesosphere, mesopause and thermosphere.
+Ionosphere- combines the mesosphere, mesopause and thermosphere.
 The air here consists mainly of oxygen and nitrogen molecules, as well as quasi-neutral plasma.
-The sun's rays, falling into the ionosphere, strongly ionize air molecules.
-In the lower layer (up to 90 km), the degree of ionization is low.
-The higher, the more ionization.
+The sun's rays entering the ionosphere strongly ionize air molecules.
+In the lower layer (up to 90 km) the degree of ionization is low.
+The higher, the greater the ionization.
 So, at an altitude of 100-110 km, electrons are concentrated.
-This contributes to the reflection of short and medium radio waves.
+This helps to reflect short and medium radio waves.

 The most important layer of the ionosphere is the upper one, which is located at an altitude of 150-400 km.
-Its peculiarity is that it reflects radio waves, and this contributes to the transmission of radio signals over long distances.
+Its peculiarity is that it reflects radio waves, and this facilitates the transmission of radio signals over considerable distances.

-It is in the ionosphere that such a phenomenon as aurora occurs.
+It is in the ionosphere that such a phenomenon as the aurora occurs.

 .
 Exosphere- consists of oxygen, helium and hydrogen atoms.
-The gas in this layer is very rarefied, and often hydrogen atoms escape into outer space.
-Therefore, this layer is called the "scattering zone".
+The gas in this layer is very rarefied and hydrogen atoms often escape into outer space.
+Therefore, this layer is called the “dispersion zone”.

-The first scientist who suggested that our atmosphere has weight was the Italian E. Torricelli.
-Ostap Bender, for example, in the novel "The Golden Calf" lamented that each person was pressed by an air column weighing 14 kg!
-But the great strategist was a little mistaken.
-An adult person experiences pressure of 13-15 tons!
+The first scientist to suggest that our atmosphere has weight was the Italian E. Torricelli.
+Ostap Bender, for example, in his novel “The Golden Calf” lamented that every person is pressed by a column of air weighing 14 kg!
+But the great schemer was a little mistaken.
+An adult experiences pressure of 13-15 tons!
 But we do not feel this heaviness, because atmospheric pressure is balanced by the internal pressure of a person.
 The weight of our atmosphere is 5,300,000,000,000,000 tons.
 The figure is colossal, although it is only a millionth of the weight of our planet.

 Earth's atmosphere

-Atmosphere(from. other Greekἀτμός - steam and σφαῖρα - ball) - gas shell ( geosphere) surrounding the planet Earth.
-Its inner surface is covered hydrosphere and partially bark, the outer one borders on the near-Earth part of outer space.
+Atmosphere(from.
+Old Greekἀτμός - steam and σφαῖρα - ball) - gas shell ( geosphere), surrounding the planet Earth.
+Its inner surface covers hydrosphere and partially bark, the outer one borders on the near-Earth part of outer space.

-The totality of sections of physics and chemistry that study the atmosphere is commonly called atmospheric physics.
-The atmosphere determines weather on the surface of the Earth, is engaged in the study of weather meteorology, and long-term variations climate - climatology.
+The set of branches of physics and chemistry that study the atmosphere is usually called atmospheric physics.
+The atmosphere determines weather on the surface of the Earth, studying weather meteorology, and long-term variations climate - climatology.

 The structure of the atmosphere